ice2tricky/SecureSiteExample/README.md

 https://github.com/ice2tricky/SecureSiteExample

 # Access control policy
-superuser: admin - password: student2
+admin: admin - password: student2
+can CRUD users, groups and rooms
+only edit and delete meetings

-full access to everything -> will automatically be redirected to admin panel on login
+will be automatically be redirected to admin panel on login

 logged in user will have access to New meeting tab and add new meetings